 Without any or all of those, deals are hard to close.
 If a prospect has all of those qualities, closing goes from hard to easy.

-As a result, if you become better at screening prospects by asking qualifying questions to determine that they fit well In terms of needing and being able to purchase, you can drastically improve your ability to close.
+As a result, if you become better at screening prospects by asking to determine that they fit well In terms of needing and being able to purchase, you can drastically improve your ability to close.

 Now, it is worth pointing out that when you change to screening and qualifying prospects more thoroughly, you will have less deals that you have to close.
 This is because you filtered out the ones that you would have had difficulty with.